akib001/ai-study-assistant-workshop/README.md

   - Modified existing logic
   - Integrated a new component
 - **SearchFilter.tsx**:
-  - Created a new icon map for future use
   - Implemented logic for filter type selection and file preservation
 - **MessageBar.tsx**:
   - Disabled Submit prompt button during search